‘Little People, Big World’s’ Audrey Roloff Has Been Diagnosed With Mono

 The timing for Audrey’s illness isn’t great, not that there’s ever a good time to have mono.
 The new mother was scheduled to board a plane to Salt Lake City the day after she was diagnosed.
 It was for business but still something Roloff was looking forward to.

 Poor Audrey has had her share of sickness the last few months.
 As reported by Radar Online, after Ember was born in September, the new mommy had a case of mastitis, a condition where an infection develops in breast tissue.
-Then there was the Roloffs’ recent medical scare with Ember’s arm.
+Then there was the Roloffs’ recent medical scare with Jackson’s arm.
 Let’s hope everyone is back in good health soon!